pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/07-correlation.md

 ### OpenTelemetry SDK / `OTEL_RESOURCE_ATTRIBUTES`

+The resource attributes can be specified at SDK initialization time [frontent/instrument.js](./app/frontend/instrument.js).

 The OpenTelemetry operator injects `OTEL_RESOURCE_ATTRIBUTES` with Kubernetes resource attributes to the application container in a pod which injects the OpenTelemetry collector as a sidecar.
 The operator uses Kubernetes downward API to get Kubernetes attributes.